pragyavij/Handwritten-Digit-Recognition/README.md

-# Handwritten Digit Recognition using CNN
+# AI Handwritten Digit Recognition using CNN

 A desktop application built with Python and Tkinter that recognizes handwritten digits using a Convolutional Neural Network (CNN) trained on the MNIST dataset.